fsvieira/cset/README.md

 ```

-Making a distinct cartesian product with constrains:
+Making a distinct cartesian product with selects:

 ```javascript
   const notEqualPred = {